Situation Update

 Iran: We advise departing Iran if it is safe to do so and travel options are available.

 Other countries in the region: A full departure or evacuation is not currently assessed as necessary.
 While countries hosting US and/or Israeli military and diplomatic assets may experience further Iranian retaliatory strikes, these are likely to target specific sites — which we advise avoiding — and the majority of projectiles are assessed to be intercepted.
 However, the risk of miscalculation or targeting error cannot be ruled out.
-We strongly advised to stay informed of local development and adhere to official directives.
+We strongly advised staying informed of local development and adhere to official directives.

 The security situation across the region remains highly dynamic.
 International SOS advises: